rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-system-test.md

     ![pgitlab-sys-tests](images/gitlab-sys-tests.png)

-2. In your Devspaces, fork the upstream `system-tests` project and push it to the new GitLab project.
+2. In your Dev Spaces, fork the upstream `system-tests` project and push it to the new GitLab project.

     ```bash#test
     cd /projects